tiantian20007/DRLND-Navigation/README.md

 ```bash
 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```
-## Step 2: Start the jupyter notebook: Navigation.ipynb
+## Step 2: Start the jupyter notebook in this repository: Navigation.ipynb
-Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+Before running code in the notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 ![alt][jupyternotebook]